arturoceballos/react-video-player/README.md

 ```

 ## The TRUE Meaning of `this`
-With ES6 classes, the meaning of `this` is a little bit different.
+With ES6 classes, the meaning of `this` is a slightly different.
 It's cool because when we're trying to get access to something outside the scope of our ES5 functions, we're used to doing something like the following:

 ```javascript
 var a = this;